-The consolidated financial statements for the year ended 31 March 2018 and 2019 were audited by BDO.
+The consolidated financial statements for the year ended 31 March 2018, 2019 and 2020 audited by BDO.

 BDO will retire at the AGM and, being eligible, offer themselves for re-appointment.
 A resolution for the reappointment of BDO as auditor of the Company will be proposed at the AGM.